in28minutes/in28minutes.github.io/_posts/2017-01-30-spring-boot-starter-security.md

 ```

 ### New Dependencies
-Screenshot shows the new dependencies that the spring-boot-starter-security brings.
+Screenshot shows the new dependencies that the spring-boot-starter-security brings in.

 ![Image](/images/SpringBootSecuritySecurity-Depedencies.png "Dependencies of Spring Boot Security Starter")

 ### Auto Configuration